 4:00pm: Check off what we need for The List for tomorrow.
 All right, then.
 I am out.
 Have a lovely evening, all!

-*If you are considering working in a commercial kitchen, keep in mind that you have to be able to multi-task, work quickly and cleanly while maintaining consistent quality and take direction well.
+*If you are considering working in a commercial kitchen as a pastry cook or pastry chef (or in any position, really), keep in mind that you have to be able to multi-task, work quickly and cleanly while maintaining consistent quality and take direction well.

 The job is not for everyone.
 It’s sweaty and hot and there’s a lot of heavy lifting, but here’s what all cooks who love the work say: